tommay/sudoku/README.md

 A little sudoku solver in ruby just because.

 And now in node.js, because because.
+And coffeescript, too!